 When I first used Skitch on iOS I did not like the interface when taking photographs within the Skitch app and explicitly saving them to the camera roll.
 This can be overcome by taking the photograph using the native camera app and then annotating the pictures using the Skitch

-For this demonstration I will take the photograph using the the native camera app and add my annotations using Skitch.
+For this demonstration, I will take the photograph using the native camera app and add my annotations using Skitch.

 I dragged the control centre up, selected the camera app, now I am ready to take my photo.

 After taking the photograph, I select it from the lower left-hand corner of the screen, taking me to the photo library, the most recent picture is selected.

 Ok, so, nothing new so far.
 From viewing the photograph, select Edit

 Select the three dots, select Skitch.
 If Skitch does not appear as an option, select more and enable Skitch as a 3rd party "Photo Editor".

 The black circle in the bottom left represents the colour and brush width, while the shape in the bottom right represents the annotation tool currently selected.

 Tapping the bottom left icon allows you to alter the colour and the brush size, the bottom right icon allows you to change annotation tools.

 Once you are happy, select Done in the top right corner.

 There we have our annotated picture.
 In my opinion, the best thing about annotating the picture in this way is that the annotations are non-destructive, iOS keeps an original of the photo available.
 Allowing you to revert back to the original image without the flooding your camera roll with annotated and original copies of the pictures you take.